HridoyHazard/HazzWeather/README.md

 - Access to the application with http://localhost:3000
 - To exit press CTRL+C

-### For local development / deployment using Docker and Docker-Compose
+### For build and run a local development / deployment container using Docker and Docker-Compose

 - Install Docker and Docker-Compose.
 The best way is to install Docker Desktop, please refer to the docs at https://docs.docker.com/get-docker/.
-- Execute `docker-compose up` or use `make run-dev` to deploy a local container.
+- Execute `docker-compose -f docker-compose.dev.yml up` or use `make compose-run-dev` to deploy a local container.
 - Access to the application with http://localhost:3000
 - To see the actual log of the container, run `docker logs -f hazzweather_dev`, to exit press CTRL+C
+- To stop the container, execute `docker-compose -f docker-compose.dev.yml down` or `make compose-stop-dev`

+### For build and run a local production container using Docker and Docker-Compose

+- Install Docker and Docker-Compose.
+The best way is to install Docker Desktop, please refer to the docs at https://docs.docker.com/get-docker/.
+- Execute `docker-compose -f docker-compose.prod.yml up` or use `make compose-run-prod` to deploy a local container.
+- Access to the application with http://localhost:3000
+- To see the actual log of the container, run `docker logs -f hazzweather_prod`, to exit press CTRL+C
-- To stop the container, execute `docker-compose down` or `make stop-dev`
+- To stop the container, execute `docker-compose -f docker-compose.prod.yml down` or `make compose-stop-prod`

-### For build and run a production container using `Docker
+### For build and run a production container using Docker (intented for orchestration or deployment in the cloud)

 - Install Docker.
 The best way is to install Docker Desktop, please refer to the docs at https://docs.docker.com/get-docker/.
-- Execute `docker build --target production -t hazzweather . --no-cache` or use `make build-prod` to build the image
+- Execute `docker build -f Dockerfile.prod --target production -t hazzweather . --no-cache` or use `make build-prod` to build the image
 - Execute `docker run -d -p 80:80 --env-file .env --name hazzweather_prod hazzweather` or use `make run-prod` to run the container
 - Access to the application with http://localhost
 - To see the actual log of the container, run `docker logs -f hazzweather_prod`, to exit press CTRL+C